juexinwang/scGNN/README.md

     In outputdir now, we have four output files.
 May update later?

-    *_recon.csv:        imputed matrix.
-Row as cell, col as gene.
+    *_recon.csv:        Imputed gene expression matrix.
+Row as gene, col as cell.
 First row as gene name, First col as the cell name.

-    *_embedding.csv:    learned embedding (features) for clustering.
+    *_embedding.csv:    Learned embedding (features) for clustering.
 Row as cell, col as embeddings.
 First row as the embedding names (no means).
 First col as the cell name

-    *_graph.csv:        learned graph edges of the cell graph: node1,node2,weights
+    *_graph.csv:        Learned graph edges of the cell graph in tuples: nodeA,nodeB,weights.
+First row as the name.

-    *_results.txt:      groups of cells identified.
+    *_results.txt:      Identified cell types.
+First row as the name.

 Notes for Cluster Running Benchmark: (main_benchmark.py) May be deleted later